Particular/docs.particular.net/nservicebus/service-fabric/transaction-sharing.md

 ### Using a custom transaction

-When data needs to be persisted to a custom collection during handler or saga execution, a new transaction should be created using the `StateManager` property of the incoming session.
+When data needs to be persisted to a custom collection during handler or saga execution but it should not be connected to the provided transaction, then a new transaction can be created using the `StateManager` property of the incoming session.
+E.g. when the information needs to be stored regardless of the outcome of the handler's execution.

 Service Fabric transactions should be as short lived as possible and touch only a single resource to reduce lock contention and avoid timeouts.